 A key point here is that many other companies have managed to pull this off.
 In other words, it’s legal.
 A second is that, finding a location with more favorable tax laws is like shooting fish in a barrel.
 According to KPMG International, the U.S. corporate tax rate is 40 percent; only United Arab Emirates has a higher corporate tax rate at 55 percent.
 Among countries in the Organization of Economic Cooperation & Development, the average is more than 15 points lower at 24.11 percent.
 Some time ago I heard a short interview with Sen. John McCain (R-Arizona) on this topic, and he put the blame on the U.S. government for burdensome tax rates rather than companies for fleeing, or attempting to flee, to tax havens.

 Of course this is just the tip of the iceberg.
 In addition to the corporate tax rate, the U.S. tax code overall has been maddeningly complex for decades.
-It’s not all that simply to find a single, printable version of it, so it’s hard to say how many pages it runs, but it’s easy to find online.
+It’s not all that simple to find a single, printable version of it, so it’s hard to say how many pages it runs, but it’s easy to find online.
 The last section is labelled “Chapter 100—Group Health Plan Requirements (Sections 9801–9834)” which tells me everything I need to know.
-Anything that is divided into 100 convenient chapters, and runs nearly 9,000 paragraphs, is without doubt a dense and effectively impenetrable thicket, one that no single person can read and understand.
-Certainly it took many teams of staffers to write it, and certainly the only taxable entities that can comply with it, in its entirety, have teams of staffers to read it.
+Anything that is divided into 100 convenient chapters, and runs nearly 10,000 paragraphs, is without doubt a dense and effectively impenetrable thicket, one that no single person can hack his way through, even with a lifetime supply of sharp machetes.
+Certainly it took many teams of staffers to write it, and certainly the only taxable entities that can comply with it, in its entirety, have teams of staffers (tax lawyers) to read it.

 Of course it gets better.
 Broadening this further still to look at the full scope of U.S. legislation, I went to the Federal Register Web site, www.federalregister.gov.
 The Federal Register is handy because it carries information on changes to law, proposed changes to law, and other related news, thereby providing those who are interested a way to keep up with federal rules, regulations, and laws.
 The first thing that caught my eye was its length, 496 pages.
 Congress has been in session 107 days so far in 2014, so that works out to less than 5 pages per day.
 That’s not too bad, is it?